Radium Hot Springs, British Columbia: Geography

-Radium is 16 km north of the tourist town of Invermere, and 105 km south of Golden, British Columbia.
+Radium is 16 km north of Invermere, and 105 km south of Golden, British Columbia.
 It is at the junction of Highway 95 and Highway 93, in the Columbia River valley, between the river and Kootenay National Park.

 Wildlife in the area includes mule deer, grizzly bears, black bears, mountain goats and Rocky Mountain bighorn sheep.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Radium Hot Springs had a population of 1,339 living in 634 of its 1,366 total private dwellings, a change of from its 2016 population of 776.
 With a land area of 6.34 km2, it had a population density of in 2021.

 Economy

 Baymag mines magnesium out of Mount Brussilof, 35 kilometres from town.
 The deposit was discovered in 1966.
 Proven reserves in excess of 50 million tonnes of magnesite ore were found.
 The ore is trucked to Exshaw, Alberta for calcination, other processes and onwards sale.